Acoustic Fluid Logger III

 Gain Setting 5: 5 Print

-Counting the tubing collars between the gas shot and the fluid level kick determines the distance to the fluid.
+Counting the tubing collars between the shot and the fluid level kick with aid of an eleven-point dividers determines the distance to the fluid.

 Starting from the point where the fluid level shot is taken, the dividers are expanded to the point where each tip of the divider roughly meets a peak (representing a well collar) on the echo trace.